Austin, Minnesota: Bus and mass transit

-Southern Minnesota Area Rural Transit provides bus transit within Austin and Mower County; daily routes, as well as on-demand pick-up and drop-off service is available.
+Southern Minnesota Area Rural Transit (SMART) provides bus transit within Austin and Mower County; daily routes, as well as on-demand pick-up and drop-off service is available.
 Rochester City Lines provides daily bus transportation between Austin and Rochester.
 For travel within the city, there is also local taxi service available.

 Major highways

 Austin is located at the intersection of Interstate 90 and U.S. Route 218.
 Minnesota State Highway 105 runs from Austin south to Iowa.